zacharyreese/NetworkScanner/README.md

 #  Network Scanner
 >Subnet scanner in C# that pings a given IP range

-This project is my desire to experience developing my skills and supporting open source projects, this is the first project that I have been working on fork in github!
+This project is my desire to experience developing my skills and supporting open source projects, this is the first project that I have been working on for Github!

 Project fork from: https://github.com/zacharyreese/NetworkScanner